 Tech specs, prices, pictures… everything you need to know when comparing one device to another.

-While the reviews on the entry-level Amazon Kindle Fire model have been mixed, it still offers great value-for-money.
-If you’re a self-publisher and do not yet have an ereader—and you should have an ereader—then $49.99 is hard to pass up.
+While the reviews on the entry-level Amazon Kindle Fire model are mixed, it still offers great value-for-money.
+If you’re a self-publisher and do not have an ereader yet—and you should have one—then less than $40 is hard to pass up.
 (We’re putting a post together on why self-publishers should have an ereader… look for it soon!)

 Here’re the particulars: